Plant Profile: Cacao

 Many chocolate consumers don’t realize that cacao beans are fermented to remove a percentage of the astringent tannins that naturally occur in the plant.

-The small import business, Heartblood Cacao, granted permission for me to use this description of the fermentation process:
+The small import business, Heartblood Cacao, granted permission for me to use their description of the fermentation process:

 To go from the cacao fruit to what we know as chocolate, there are many steps involved and each one has a major influence on the end product, both in taste and in chemical make-up.
 Once the fruit of the cacao tree is ripe, the pods are harvested and cut open.
 Inside are 30-50 seeds, covered in a white pulpy substance, the fruit of the cacao tree.
 The entire inner contents are brought wet to a central facility where fermentation and sun-drying happen.